thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     so can be useful for the LLM.
 * `--anki_tag_filter`: str
     Only the tags that match this regex will be put in the template.

+* `--json_dict_template`: str
+    String that must contain `{key} and `{value}`, that will be replaced by the content of the json dict so that each document correspond to a single key/value pair derived from the template.

 * `--metadata`: str
     either as a string that will be parsed as a json dict, or as a dict.